rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 In the following exercises, you will:

-* Configure RStudio Server Pro to point to RSPM for a single user
+* Configure RStudio Workbench to point to RSPM for a single user
 * Install a package from a repository in RSPM
-* Configure RStudio Server Pro to point to RSPM globally for all users
+* Configure RStudio Workbench to point to RSPM globally for all users
 * Publish a project to RStudio Connect that fetches packages from RSPM

 Refer to the  [RSPM Documentation](https://docs.rstudio.com/rspm/admin/) throughout the exercises, specifically the [Configuring RStudio Server](https://docs.rstudio.com/rspm/admin/rstudio-server.html) section.